malteschoen/pttModelStudies/README.md

 ![epsiViscosity](https://github.com/malteschoen/pttModelStudies/blob/main/newPictures/002a_effect_of_epsilon.png)

 The picture above shows that with lower value of the elasticity parameter epsilon, steady-state uniaxial elongational viscosity exceeds steady-state shear viscosity by a larger factor (higher Trouton ratio).
 Also, a careful viewer will have observed that smaller value of epsilon appears to shift the curves towards higher deformation rates.
-See appendix 1 for more details on this.
+See Appendix 1 for more details on this.

 ![epsiSwell](https://github.com/malteschoen/pttModelStudies/blob/main/newPictures/002b_effect_of_epsilon.png)